Rickventura/ChameleonMini/README.md

 Chameleon-Mini rev G ISO15693 STATE MACHINE VERSION II(NO USE OF POINTERS TO FUNCTIONS)
 ===========================================
 This is a repository forked from ChameleonMini rev G, an attempt made to build a core ISO15693 state machine to be exploited by any ISO 15693 compliant tag applications.
-It is assumed that a function like TagGetUid( a function called by the state machine), in the tag source file, wraps a specific tag function like  TITagitstandardGetUid.
+It is assumed that a function like TagGetUid called by the state machine, in the tag source file, wraps a specific tag function like  TITagitstandardGetUid as follows.

+	void TagGetUid(ConfigurationUidType Uid)
+	{
+    		TITagitstandardGetUid(Uid);
+	}

-By so doing, when the state machine calls (*TagGetUid)(Uid) it will call TITagitstandardGetUid(Uid) instead.
-As any tags will assign its own function, like TagGetUid = MyTag_GetUid, the state machine always gets the correct Uid.
-Same is true for any function which may depend on a specific tag.
+When the state machine calls TagGetUid(Uid) it will call TITagitstandardGetUid(Uid) indirectly.
+As other tags will wrap up their own function, the state machine always gets the correct Uid.
+Same is true for any other function which may depend on a specific tag.
+Although wrapping a function into another, being like 2 calls instead of one, isn't as efficient as the use of pointers to functions, it is assumed to be more palatable to those who have little or no experience with pointers.
+Overall the method is inferior to using pointers to functions for more that a reason even though, in this limited context,to all extent, it is practically equivalent.

 TI Tag-it HF-I STANDARD TRANSPONDER EMULATOR: A WORKING EXAMPLE
 ============================================
     Here explained are the steps to follow to make the C sources for an emulator based on the presented core